 "This is a massive problem.
-In adults, but also for the millions of children with treatment-resistant epilepsy for whom it can be especially tragic because it can interrupt development and lead to stunted cognition, coordination and language development," said Stanford Medicine neuroscientist Ivan Soltesz, who has studied epilepsy for decades.
+In adults, but also for the millions of children with treatment-resistant epilepsy for whom it can be especially tragic because it can interrupt development and lead to stunted cognition, coordination and language development," said Stanford Medicine neuroscientist Ivan Soltesz, PhD, who has studied epilepsy for decades.
 "Unfortunately, because of a major bottleneck in the way new medications are studied and cleared for use, the search for new drugs that might help patients with refractory epilepsy is very slow going."

 Currently, epilepsy drug discovery requires days or weeks of monitoring mice on a new medication to see if their seizures are reduced in number, made less intense or eliminated.
 The mice must be continuously videoed, and the electrical activity of their brains monitored through implanted electrodes.
 The approach is highly time-intensive, as it relies on seizures to occur (or subside) to determine a drug's efficacy, and it requires trained technicians to manually interpret videos of mouse behavior.

 Soltesz, the James R. Doty Professor of Neurosurgery and Neurosciences, is the senior author of a paper published Feb.
 24 in Neuron that points the way to a faster, less costly and potentially more accurate approach to evaluating experimental epilepsy medications.
-The new approach, called motion sequencing, originally developed by Harvard professor of neurosurgery Sandeep Robert Datta, a co-author of the study, employs machine learning, a type of automated pattern recognition, to assess just a one-hour video of mouse behavior.
+The new approach, called motion sequencing, originally developed by Harvard professor of neurosurgery Sandeep Robert Datta, MD, PhD, a co-author of the study, employs machine learning, a type of automated pattern recognition, to assess just a one-hour video of mouse behavior.
 No brain monitoring is required.
 And no seizures are required to do the analysis, either.
 In that single hour, and without the aid of a human interpreter, motion sequencing can determine with a high level of accuracy, whether a mouse has been helped by a medication or not.